-Organising an outdoor event: how-to guide
+Organising outdoor events across our Peak District sites: how-to guide

-If you are thinking about running an event which crosses National Trust land in the Peak District, use our event application system to make the process simpler.
+If you are thinking about running an event which crosses National Trust land in the Peak District, please use our event application system to make the process simpler.

 Organising an event on National Trust land in the Peak District